anishtm/move_head/README.md

 ## Arduino Sketches

-There are three main Arduino sketches used in this system, each subscribing to the `/commands` topic:
+There are two main Arduino sketches used in this system, to move head and for jaw movement:

+- **`ros_controller_final.ino`**: Controls motor movement without publishing any commands.
+- **`jaw_controller.ino`**: Subscribes to both `/voice`.
+The jaw only moves when a valid command is received on `/voice`.

+Additionally, there are two sketches for debugging:
 - **`message_checker.ino`**: Verifies that messages are being received correctly.
 - **`ros_controller_almost.ino`**: Publishes commands and manages motor control.
-- **`ros_controller_final.ino`**: Controls motor movement without publishing any commands.

-Additionally, there is a dedicated sketch for jaw movement:

-- **`jaw_controller.ino`**: Subscribes to both `/voice` and `/commands`.
-The jaw only moves when a valid command is received on `/commands`.

 For eye movement, the servos will only move when a **centering command** is received through the `/commands` topic.